t-ubukata/SpringTalk/README.md

 # SpringTalk
-Chat Application using Spring Boot and Oracle Database
+Chat application using Spring Boot and Oracle Database

 ## build
 ```